Bsquo/MK7-Emu-Scripts/README.md

 ## Installation
 [Install the latest version of Python](https://www.python.org/downloads/).

 Then, place the Python scripts from this repository in the scripting directory of the emulator.
-For Citra, this is the `nightly-mingw/scripting/` directory in your Citra installation folder.
+For Citra, this is the `nightly-mingw/scripting/` directory in your Citra installation folder (ensure that the scripts are in the same directory as the `citra.py` file).

 ## Usage
 Boot Mario Kart 7 in the emulator, then open a command line tool, and eexecute the scripts as follows: